Jbleezy/BO1-Reimagined/README.md

 * Kills zombies in 1-3 shots depending on how far away the zombie was from the shot
 * No longer drops powerups
 * Damages frozen enemies
-* Enemies that die from the Winter's Howl now always do the shatter effect
 * Enemies that die from the Winter's Howl will now shatter automatically 2x faster
 * Enemies that die from the shatter effect no longer get frozen
 * Shatter effect now gives points